The 'mirror' trades that caught Deutsche in Russian web

 There were occasions when Deutsche was made aware that there could be something awry with the trades in question, according to the New York regulator.

-In November 2011, a trade in Russia failed after the Russian markets regulator suspended the operating licence of one of the parties involved.
+In November 2011, a trade in Russia failed after the Russian markets regulator suspended the operating license of one of the parties involved.

 Then in January 2014, a European bank, processing transactions from Deutsche, approached it to ask if it "had any reason to believe that the transactions ... are in any way of a suspicious nature".